Teesside is a safe and friendly place where you will soon feel at home

 Accommodation for families

-Suitable accommodation for couples is limited.
-Contact the accommodation team for advice and information.
 If you intend to bring dependents, you are strongly advised to make accommodation arrangements before travelling to the University.
-Please note: we do not have accommodation for children.
+Please note: we do not have accommodation for families.

 You can find an abundance of property in Middlesbrough's private sector - in traditional houses or in purpose-built halls of residence Our accommodation team can help you identify landlords to contact but it doesn't arrange this accommodation for you - your contract is directly with the landlord, not with the University.

-If you want to look for a place to live after you arrive, or if you make a late application, you may need to book temporary accommodation for your first few nights.
-This will cost a minimum of £30 per night.
+If you want to look for a place to live after you arrive, or if you make a late application, you may need to book temporary accommodation in the area for your first few nights.
+If you check the internet for hotels and guest houses in Middlesbrough this will bring up a range of different options for you.

 Where to live while you study here